top of page

 Duration & Length

 Sessions last for 60 minutes and will adhere to the agreed time, even if you arrive late.
 I offer both short-term and long-term psychotherapy and counselling, available in person, online, and by telephone.
-Weekly sessions can help maintain momentum and support progress; however, less frequent sessions are also available.
-We can discuss a schedule that works best for you when we meet.

 Location